nischiguti/excel-pdf-checker/README.md

 Script Configuration: Update the script to reflect your actual directory paths.

 root_dir: Path to the root directory containing all equipment folders.

+python
+Copy code
+root_dir = '/path/to/your/root_directory'
 output_files: Dictionary mapping result categories to output file paths.

+python
+Copy code
+output_files = {
+    "Contains both equipment number and serial number.": '/path/to/contains_both.txt', "Contains equipment number but not serial number.": '/path/to/contains_equipment_only.txt', "Contains serial number but not equipment number.": '/path/to/contains_serial_only.txt', "Does not contain equipment number or serial number.": '/path/to/contains_none.txt', "Error: Could not find serial number in the Excel file.": '/path/to/errors.txt' }
 Usage
 Configure the Script: Edit the script to set the correct paths for root_dir and output_files.